Writing Integration Tests for WebSocket Servers Using Jest/Vitest and WS

 }

-event handler with our WebSocket client immediately after it's created.
+Here, we register a message event handler with our WebSocket client immediately after it's created.
 Whenever the client receives a message, that message gets stored in a privately held array for later use.
 With this setup, we'll never lose track of any messages that the client receives.

-event handler whenever the client closes.
+Notice the one-time close event handler as well.
+It's configured to automatically remove the message event handler whenever the client closes.
 This prevents us from accidentally wasting resources.

-(Tip: If for any reason you’ll need to close a client’s connection and then re-open it, you can abstract the logic in the constructor into a listenForMessages()
+(Tip: If for any reason you’ll need to close a client’s connection and then re-open it, you can abstract the logic in the constructor into a listenForMessages() method.
+This will require the client to keep track of a private, boolean #listening field so that it won't accidentally register duplicate event handlers if the method is called multiple times.)

-Let’s expose the messages that the TestWebSocket
+Let’s expose the messages that the TestWebSocket receives with a getter so that our tests can inspect them:

 export class TestWebSocket extends WebSocket {